 It would be recommended to complete an end date for all study staff on the current Signature Sheet, and complete a new Signature Sheet for all study staff to be authorised by the new PI.

-An investigator, who is a qualified physician, is responsible for the medical or dental care given to the trial participants and for all trial-related medical or dental decisions made on behalf of the trial participants.
+The PI must ensure that an investigator, who is a qualified practitioner, is responsible for the medical or dental care given to the trial participants and for all trial-related medical or dental decisions made on behalf of the trial participants.
 Examples of these decisions include the following:

 - Confirming trial participant eligibility

 - Assessing clinical response to an investigational therapy

 - Providing medical care to trial participants during the course of the clinical trial

 - Performing and reviewing safety assessments (e.g. physical examinations, vital signs, safety laboratory results)

 Note: Trial participant eligibility should be reviewed based on the protocol.
 The practice of enrolling trial participants into a study based on "protocol waiver" is discouraged as there may be implications to the validity of the data, if trial participants who have not fulfilled the eligibility criteria was enrolled.